Friday, 25 December 2009

 Sunday morning paddle

-Normanton Church before turning down the north shore of the south arm of the reservoir.
+We headed out to the Limnological Tower in the middle of the lake then across towards the Normanton Church before turning down the north shore of the south arm of the reservoir.
 The group keeps together moving at the speed of the slowest member.

 All the group were in kayaks of differing shapes and sizes; one double, the rest divided between long sea kayaks and short whitewater kayaks.
 Most of the club kayaks were in use and some members had brought their own craft.
 The Sunday paddle is a good opportunity to try different boats and paddles and to get advise on different pieces of kit.
 Most were wearing tee-shirts and shorts as the weather and water were so warm.